 KYB and KYC compliance both follow the same causes, that is to regulate financial transactions and keep an eye on any potential financial crimes.
 However, the factor that sets them apart is their target scope.

-● KYB: The regulatory guidelines in KYB compliance are followed by almost every industry as massive fraud and ponzi schemes have led to a crackdown on anonymous ownerships or shell corporations.
-KYB incorporates all business types and structures (S or C Corp), and is well-established throughout most industries including: virtual service providers, money service providers, online businesses, the health and wellness industry, non-profit associations, and especially financial institutions/banks.
+● KYB: The regulatory guidelines in KYB compliance are followed by almost every industry as a massive fraud and Ponzi schemes have led to a crackdown on anonymous ownerships or shell corporations.
+KYB incorporates all business types and structures (S or C Corp) and is well-established throughout most industries including virtual service providers, money service providers, online businesses, the health and wellness industry, non-profit associations, and especially financial institutions/banks.

 Business and Ownership Verification